Spin rotons and supersolids in binary antidipolar condensates: Ground-state properties

 To explore which phases may exist once the spin roton destabilizes, we make use of the fully 3D numerical formalism developed in Sec.\ \ref{sec:formalism}.
 Figures \ref{fig:PhaseDiagram} (a)-(d) show examples of the various modulated ground states.
 In order to classify these, we use Leggett's upper bound \cite{leggett1970can} for the superfluid fraction for each component, which can be calculated as

 where $L=\int\mathrm{d}z$\;.
+One can also consider a \textit{total} superfluid fraction of the binary system as the weighted average $f_s^{\text{Tot}}=(N_1f_s^{(1)}+N_2f_s^{(2)})/N$, which is associated with the total nonclassical reduction in the moment of inertia.
+For our purposes, it is also instructive to consider the two individual $f_s^{(\sigma)}$ since it gives insight into the behaviour of each component as parameters are changed.
 In the miscible phase, the mean-field ground state is a pair of cylindrical, translationally invariant superfluids with $f_s^{(\sigma)}=1$.
 This state is not a supersolid, however, since there exist no periodic density modulations, hence it is useful to distinguish modulated from unmodulated states via the density contrast,